Kotlin/dokka/docs/topics/dokka-get-started.md

 ./gradlew :aggregatingProject:dokkaGenerate
 ```

-Avoid running `./gradlew dokkaGenerate` without a project path (`:`),
+Avoid running `./gradlew dokkaGenerate` instead of `./gradlew: dokkaGenerate` or `./gradlew :aggregatingProject:dokkaGenerate`.
-as Gradle tries to run all `dokkaGenerate` tasks across the entire build, which may trigger unnecessary work.
+Without a project path (`:`) prefixing the task, Gradle tries to run all `dokkaGenerate` tasks across the entire build, which may trigger unnecessary work.

 You can use different tasks to generate output in [HTML](dokka-html.md),
 [Javadoc](dokka-javadoc.md) or both [HTML and Javadoc](dokka-gradle.md#configure-documentation-output-format).